Text Link

 Mulago uses four criteria to gauge potential for exponential impact.

-Good Enough (impact and evidence)
+Good Enough

 This is about impact.
 There is strong evidence that community payments translate to nature protection, and some evidence that individual payments are even better.
 EarthAcre has a 35,000-acre project going—about the size of San Francisco—that will allow them to test what paying people directly can mean for nature outcomes.
 With things just getting going, we expect to see some results by the end of 2026.

-Big Enough (addressable market)
+Big Enough

-For this to work, there needs to be enough land with nature-based assets and customers (carbon buyers, ecotourism operators) to pay for them.
-And there needs to be enough conservation-oriented project developers who want or need money to go directly to individuals for their deals to work.
+For this to work, there needs to be enough land with nature-based assets and customers to pay for them.
+And there needs to be enough project developers who want money to go directly to individuals for their deals to work.
 18% of remaining natural land mass in Kenya is under community ownership and globally Indigenous and local communities steward or have tenure rights to nearly 40% of ecologically intact land.
 EarthAcre is designing to scale to these areas, with the ability to stack revenues so landowners can get paid from multiple sources, including carbon sales, ecotourism, and other nature-based payments.
 But we’ll need time to see if the other elements are in place for this to work.

 EarthAcre designed its platform well, with features and dashboards for project developers, funders, and community stakeholders.
 But to actually protect nature, there is a lot of work at the community, project developer and buyer levels to make it all come together.
 Right now, EarthAcre is doing a lot of this themselves: onboarding community members, developing projects, finding buyers for nature outcomes, managing the platform.
 They can’t continue to do it alone if this model will scale.